Madadog/three_osc/README.md

 * Delete LV2, switch to VST and add gui with egui

 ## LICENSE
-The Three Osc project is licensed under the GPLv3.0.
+The Three Osc project is licensed under the GNU General Public Licence version 3.